raspberrypilearning/uk_bebras_public/README.md

-# bebras
-useful files for UK Bebras and Coding Challenge
+Useful files for UK Bebras and the Coding Challenge